 All of the options above are mummy bags, but some ultralighters favor a different design altogether: a sleeping quilt.
 Gone is the large mummy hood, which can work out if you bring a beanie or a lightweight down jacket with a hood.
-In addition, quilts are designed to be used with a sleeping pad.
-You can sleep in them like a traditional sleeping bag, but most people open them up and wrap them around their sleeping pad (make sure to get a pad with a proper R-value for insulation from the ground).
+You can sleep in them like a traditional sleeping bag, but most people open them up and connect them to their sleeping pad (make sure to get a pad with a proper R-value for insulation from the ground).
 The result is a little less comfort because you’re sleeping directly on the pad, significant weight savings, and a minimalist design that thru hikers and other ounce counters love.
-You also can save a little bit of money in the process as quilts have less total down fill.

 Our favorite sleeping quilt for backpacking is the Flex 22 from Colorado-based Katabatic Gear.
 With this quilt you get a premium build with soft touch fabrics (better than the Revelation 20 below), a solid 22-degree temperature rating, and about a 9-ounce weight savings over our top two sleeping bag picks.
 The bag also is extremely adaptable with a cinch cord and snap closure at the bottom that can be opened in warm conditions and a zipper securing the lower third of the bag.